kitten/kitten.sh/pages/graphql-normalized-caching/index.md

 }
 ```

-A _separate table_ of entities stores just the fields that contain **relations** to other entities.
+This _separate table_ contains only the **relations** of entities to other entities.
 Here we also first see the `Query` root type from which the traversal of queries originates.
-Links
-from one entity to another may be represented by a single key, but when a relation is to an array
+Links from one entity to another may be represented by a single key, but when a relation is to
-of entities the data structure stores an array of keys.
-Any field in GraphQL that isn't marked as
+an array of entities the data structure stores an array of keys.
+Any field in GraphQL that
-required may also be nullable, so any link may also be set to `null`.
+isn't marked as required may also be nullable, so any link may also be set to `null`.

 ### Are all updates automatic?

-While normalised caches store and update entities in a location, which means that all changes
+While normalised caches store and update entities in a single location, which means that all
-to an entity are shared across queries, an API makes a lot of implicit changes to the relations
+changes to an entity are shared across any result, an API makes a lot of implicit changes to
-of data as it runs.
-For instance, when an item is created a cache won't know how a list of this
+the relations of data as it runs.
+For instance, when an item is created a cache won't automatically
-item may change and it won't automatically know to add the item to this list.
+know that it should add this item to a list of items on a separate field.
+For these kinds of
+cases Graphcache has "updater" and "resolver" configurations.

 As I've mentioned earlier, a configuration option exists to alter the keys that are generated for
 entities by type.
 Other configuration options exist to step into Graphcache's traversal process